Squirrel Pest Control Milton Keynes, Bletchley & Newport Pagnell

 - Spring Traps – These should be set in natural or artificial tunnels.
 Squirrels are inquisitive animals and will investigate such tunnels leading to trapping.

-- Live Capture Traps – The nature of squirrels behaviour means they can be caught in baited cage traps throughout the year; however in autumn they are more reluctant to enter traps.
+- Live Capture Traps – Squirrels are captured in baited traps throughout the year; however, in autumn, they are more reluctant to enter traps.

 - Poison Baiting – Warfarin with Wholegrain Wheat Bait only, can be used against Grey Squirrels but only under carefully regulated conditions.